Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

   * Power on/off: long press of the ok/power key.
   * Go up/down: the up and down keys.
-  * Toggle mesurement view: the ok/power or left/back key.
+  * Switch mesurement view: the ok/power or left/back key.
   * Reset measurement: long press of the left/back key.
   * Enter settings: the right/settings key.
   * Select option: the ok/power or right/settings key.